 - Enrolled at a non-accredited institution

-If eligible, the grant is taxable income to the employee and subject to withholding taxes.
+Effective July 1, 2022, if eligible, the grant is a grossed-up payment through payroll.
 The additional income does not change the employee’s base salary; thus, benefits based on salary are still calculated on the regular base salary.
 Contact the Benefits Team for more information.

 If the Child’s Situation Changes